 Exceptions to Business Professional Code 25608 Outside of Educational Institutional Grounds

 Another exception is possessing alcohol at events held outside the educational institution’s grounds.
 For example, if you attend a college basketball game at a city stadium, you can bring a bottle of beer without needing to hide it in a coffee thermos.
 Another exception involves school property leased to an organization not using it for educational purposes.
-In this case, alcohol possession, consumption, and actions defined by section 25608 are permitted on that part of the property.
+In this case, the law permits individuals to possess and consume alcohol, and to engage in activities outlined in Section 25608, but only within that specific portion of the property.

 What are the Penalties for a Misdemeanor Business Professional Code 25608?